Hawaii Volcanoes National Park 2 Days Travel Guide

 This is the first crater we encountered after entering the Chain of craters road.
 In 1974, due to volcanic activity, this crater was also filled with magma and turned into a magma lake.
 The magma has since drained away, but we can still see the high points of the lake here.

-We also saw several Hawaiian Geese, known locally as Nene, while we were here.
+We also saw several Hawaiian geese here, known locally as Nene.

 Puhimau Crater